hardisj/erinsaudiocorner/content/english/loudspeakers/Danley_SH50.md

 * Subjective listening was mainly in the farfield at 3-4 meters in an open floorplan living room.
 Subjective listening was conducted at 80-95dB at these distances and occasionally higher.
 Higher volumes were done simply to test the output capability in case one wants to try to sit further away.
 I only had a single unit to test (the one barely fit in my car; two was out of the question).
 * This speaker gets crazy loud.
 I mean... crazy loud.
 But it should, right?
 After all, it *is* a PA speaker.
 I measured the output of the single unit to be about 112dB @ 4 meters.
 That was with one speaker.
 Another speaker would have put it to 118dB @ 4 meters.
 That is insane levels; levels no listener would ever realistically need.
 At this end of things you could hear the compression creeping in but this was also fullrange.
 When I had implemented a high-pass filter with these speakers set at 80Hz (as you likely would when using a subwoofer) then the low-frequency distortion was freed up and the output was super-clean (that is a technical term, sarcasm).
 Imagine having that much dynamic range on tap.
 Crazy.
 * Speaking of low end, the bass extension was enough for the majority of my music (I love me some good 80's synth-pop) but, yea, you'd need a subwoofer for varied genres and certainly movies with LFE.
 I can't imagine a customer or venue that would have a bunch of these but not also have some extremely large subwoofer cabinets with high efficiency subwoofers flanking the mains.
 * "Out of the box" the tonality was not to my liking.
-The midrange was "thin" and the upper bass was a bit boomy.
+The midrange was "thin" and the upper midbass was a bit boomy.
 Looking at the data, I made some EQ adjustments: -3dB @ 250Hz and -3dB @ 1100Hz on a basic graphic equalizer.
 Much better.
 Now the midrange wasn't overshadowed by these frequencies and the overall tonality was more neutral.
 Still, not perfect.
 Though, honestly, I don't expect people to buy this particular speaker for home audio use.
 I know they have.
 But I think Danley has better offerings if that is your goal (the SM-60 as I mentioned previously... or you can go full-tilt and get their incredible-sounding [Danley Hyperion](https://tomdanley.com/hyperion/) speaker I was able to demo (linked below)).
 * Acoustically, the thing that really impressed me about this speaker was the depth of the soundstage.
 Once again, coaxially mounted speaker does a great job at this.
 But even in mono, the depth of the soundstage of this speaker was unlike nothing I have heard before.
 * The radiation pattern is quite narrow but well controlled.
 Once you go beyond about 30° to the side or above/below the speaker, the SPL drops off.